 An integral approach is to take seriously that which various cultures have to teach about personal growth and human flourishing that lead to the evolution of human consciousness.
-This approach attempts to find the point at which these teachings meet and so it teaches, practices and lives by that comprehensive, open and culturally-responsive system.
-An integral approach teaches to view ourselves, others and the world in relation to us in more comprehensive, inclusive and effective ways.
+This approach attempts to find the point at which these teachings meet and so it teaches, practices and lives by that very comprehensive, open and culturally-responsive system.
+An integral approach teaches to view ourselves, others and the world in relation to us in more al-embracing, universalist and inclusive ways.

-Over the last several decades, there has been more convergence of systems and models of personal growth and human flourishing and human consciousness—from the ancient shamans to sages and philosophers to scientists—that distils philosophies and practices that are the essential elements for unlocking and facilitating human evolution of consciousness.
-Developing one’s personal practice accelerates your personal growth and human flourishing.
+Over the past several decades, there has been more convergence of systems and models of personal growth and human flourishing and human consciousness—from shamans to sages to philosophers to scientists—that distil philosophies and practices that are the essential elements for unlocking and facilitating human evolution of consciousness.
+Developing one’s personal practice accelerates personal growth and human flourishing.
 This in turn leads to the development of higher, broader and deeper ways of being.
 Some integral practices offered and combined within sessions, classes and workshops at The Art of Integral Being include Bodywork, Breathwork, Mindwork, Soundwork and Artwork.
-However, more often than not, an integral approach combines most or all practices within a session, class or workshop.
+However, more often than not, an integral approach combines most or all practices within one session, class or workshop.

 Learn More about an Integral Approach